|Router Security||Extending the range of a Wi-Fi network||

 netsh wlan show interfaces

 In the resulting output the signal strength is labeled "Signal" and it is a percentage.
 The command also shows the channel in use, but not the channel width.
-There is also lots of software that reports all sorts of techie Wi-Fi details.
-I am a big fan of the free WiFiInfoView program from Nir Softer.
+There is also lots of Windows software that reports all sorts of techie Wi-Fi details.
+I am a very big fan of the free WiFiInfoView program from Nir Softer.

 If you have an Android device, there are many apps you can use to measure the signal strength.
 I like Network Analyzer by Jiri Techet, it comes in free and paid versions.
 Another option is WiFiman by Ubiquiti.
 There are also two apps (maybe more?) both called WiFi Analyzer, one by farproc, the other by VREM.